msdakot/Musify/README.md

 8. W207_Project_Retrieval_and_Ranking_TFRS: Notebook containing auto feature retrieval and collaborative ranking using TenserFlow package
 9. kaggle.json: json file containing output from TFRS package
 10. targets.csv: Target variable file exported as csv from Feature Engineering notebook

+We attempted to upload the features.csv file but github refused given its size of 4.3 GB.